voxpupuli/puppet-icingaweb2/README.md

 or `v2.1.0`.

 #### Class: `icingaweb2::module::cube`
-Install and enable the cube module.
+Install and configure the cube module.

 **Parameters of `icingaweb2::module::cube`:**